Enrolling in Medicare After Your Initial Enrollment Period Has Ended

 How To Enroll in Medicare Online

-You can submit the online application up to 4 months prior to your requested start date
+Submit up to 3 months prior to your requested start date

-• First start out with an online application for MEDICARE at www.ssa.gov.
+First start out with an online application for MEDICARE at www.ssa.gov.
 [VIDEO: How to Enroll in Medicare Online].
-On the application, you will be asked whether you want to enroll in Medicare Part B. Say YES to Part B, and then add in a note in the Remarks section of the application…I would like my Part B to begin on ______ 1st, 20__”.
-You will automatically get Part A (which will be backdated up to 6 months from the month you submit the application).
+On the application, you will be asked whether you want to enroll in Medicare Part B medical insurance.
+Say YES to Part B. You will automatically get Part A (which will be backdated up to 6 months from the month you submit the application).

 Scenario #3 - You Need Medicare & Social Security Benefits

-You can submit the online application up to 4 months prior to your requested start date
+Submit up to 3 months prior to your requested start date

 Enroll In Social Security & Medicare At The Same Time